-For bus trip schedules to/from Baler and Manila: this post
+For bus trip schedules to/ from Baler and Manila: Genesis Joy Bus

 A little of me wished I did take that camera and snap a few pics so I can share the place with you but a big part of me was glad I didn’t.
 For those couple of minutes when the bus trod the narrow pathway on that early morning, I wanted to be ‘present’, really present to live the moment, a camera would have been a distraction.

 On our way back to Manila I made sure to watch out for this lake.
 I told Titus the place must be around an hour and a half away from Baler, so he mustn’t nap yet so he can see this amazing lake in the midst of the mountains I was talking about.
 Poor hubby was left with no choice but to keep his peepers open until we passed by this place hehe.